p-mikulski/IntelliXCards/README.md

 2. Install dependencies
 3. Set up environment variables
 4. Create a `.env` file in the root directory and configure the following:
+   - `SUPABASE_URL` - Your Supabase project URL
+   - `SUPABASE_KEY` - Your Supabase anon/public key
 5. Start the development server
 6. Open your browser
-7. Navigate to `http://localhost:4321` to see the application.
+7. Navigate to `http://localhost:3000` to see the application.

 ## Available Scripts